sDEV-eloper/getRandom/README.md

-# Generate any random number or string or combined with special characters by giving length to given function
+# GetRandom
+GetRandom is a lightweight npm package that provides various functions to generate random numbers and strings with different characteristics.
+This package can be useful in scenarios where you need to generate random data for testing, simulation, or any other purpose.

-# API
+# Installation
+npm install @sdev09/getrandom

-# randomNumber(no_of_digits)
+# Usage

+const getRandom = require('getrandom');

-Generates a random number with n-number of digits.
+// Generates a random number with n-number of digits. console.log(getRandom.randomNumber(4));

-# randomNumberRange(a, b)
+// Output: 6204 (any four-digit number)

-Generates a random number within the range [a, b].
+// Generates a random number within the range [a, b]. console.log(getRandom.randomNumberRange(1, 5));

-# randomMixString(length)
+// Output: 3 (between 1 and 5)

-Generates a random string with mixed uppercase and lowercase alphabetical characters.
+// Generates a random string with mixed uppercase and lowercase alphabetical characters. console.log(getRandom.randomMixString(8));

-# randomMixNumString(length)
+// Output: "GdKhJsWp"

-Generates a random string with mixed alphanumeric characters.
+// Generates a random string with mixed alphanumeric characters. console.log(getRandom.randomMixNumString(9));

-# randomCapitalString(length)
+// Output: "Bf7gHJkLN"

-Generates a random string with uppercase alphabetical characters.
+// Generates a random string with uppercase alphabetical characters. console.log(getRandom.randomCapitalString(6));

-# randomSmallString(length)
+// Output: "HIJKLMNO"

-Generates a random string with lowercase alphabetical characters.
+// Generates a random string with lowercase alphabetical characters. console.log(getRandom.randomSmallString(5));

-# randomAllMixString(length)
+// Output: "abcde"

-Generates a random string with a mix of uppercase, lowercase, alphanumeric, and special characters.
+// Generates a random string with a mix of uppercase, lowercase, alphanumeric, and special characters. console.log(getRandom.randomAllMixString(10));
+// Output: "%&*()123Abc"

+# Contributing
+Contributions are welcome!
+If you have any suggestions or improvements, feel free to open an issue or submit a pull request.